rbohan/MDB-live-2020/README.md

 The main API key will be used to retrieve the Billing data from the target Organization.

 The second key can be used to enable Automation for specific clusters in your Orgs/Projects (allowing you to pause/unpause the clusters on a schedule).
-Note you can use a single Org-level key for both functions if you with you automation clusters in the same Org you wish you retrieve the billing data for.
+Note you can use a single Org-level key for both functions if you want to automate clusters in the same Org you wish to retrieve the billing data for.
+If the clusters are in a different Org you will need two separate keys.

 An additional key will be required to import the code in this repo into your own Stitch application.